 I love simulation games, this may mean my proceeding review may appear slightly biased or opinionated in certain areas but I’ll try and keep it as balanced as I can.
 Airport Simulator from Toplitz Productions came as a surprise outing on the PS4 as I’ve played the 2014 version on PC but never thought it would ever hit consoles.
 For those who are unaware of the overall premise, Airport Simulator 2019 is a micromanagement game in which you run an airport by either operating all of the vehicles yourself or paying various staff members to perform the tasks for you.

-Sure, the game can get a little mundane and repetitive to both simulator fans and newcomers, but there is something about this game which made me want to come back to it whenever I had a few minutes spare – let’s find out why…
+Sure, the game can get a little mundane and repetitive to both simulator fans and newcomers, but there is something about this game that made me want to come back to it whenever I had a few minutes spare – let’s find out why…

 The premise for the entire game is very simple in nature, as I stated above.
 You’re the manager of a major international airport which handles numerous flights per day.
 However, for some reason (I’m ad-libbing here), all of your staff have decided to either go on strike or quit without notice, thus leaving you to run the entire airport yourself!
 As such, you will begin with smaller aeroplanes as you chose two or three which you wish to service throughout the day and perform everything from picking up passengers to refuelling the plane.
 Over time, you’ll be able to employ new staff, to replace the ones who deserted you, and put them to work on either bought or rented vehicles as you strive to make as much money as you can.

 The game doesn’t end there though, you’ll soon be able to afford new runways, gates, new exotic vehicles and even upgrade each of the ones you bought to improve on their stats and abilities.
-You can literally either perform everything yourself or just sit back and watch the people you hire do everything for you – everything can be micromanaged as much or little as you wish.
+You can literally either perform everything yourself or just sit back and watch the people you hire pratically do everything for you – everything can be micromanaged as much or little as you wish.
 So, with the basic story, which may or may not be 100% accurate to what the devs were going for, out the way – what’s the game actually like to play?

 The day of Manager Rob…